Tokazama/AxisIndices.jl/docs/src/internals_of_indexing.md

 # Internals of Indexing

-This section is those who want to understand how indexing is implemented in `AxisIndices` and some of the logic behind it.
+This section is for those who want to understand how indexing is implemented in `AxisIndices` and some of the logic behind it.
 It goes over:

 * The three steps of indexing.